tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

   }
 {% endlilypond %}

 Now the third and fourth beats are neatly visually separated.
-With practice you'll find that really helps readability.
+Often that's easier to read.

 If you didn't follow that section, don't worry about it.
 It comes naturally with time once you see enough of these.
 I just wanted to explain why you sometimes see a tie in the middle of a measure.
 It doesn't really matter why as long as you can read it.